 "[My friend] slept in her car for a majority of the semester that I hung out with her."

 Unfortunately, Ramapo College did not make the situation easier on either of them.

 "They made my situation harder in some ways," she says.
 "They threatened to kick me out of housing when I couldn’t afford a TB test.
 They also lost my financial aid paperwork several times, forcing me to make copies of my father’s death certificate multiple times, which, as you can imagine, wasn’t really fun for me."

 One college that is doing an excellent job combating homeless among its college students is UCLA.
 They have a homeless shelter specifically for their students, regardless of degree level.
 Knowing this, I asked her what she thought Ramapo College, and colleges in general, could do in order to help their homeless students.

-"We need a wider range of services for students and cheaper interim housing that covers the WHOLE break, not just a few weeks of it," she said.
+"We need a wider range of services for students and cheaper interim housing that covers the WHOLE break, not just a few weeks of it," she says.
 "There are showers in the Bradley Center, but they are not advertised and there should be a way that students can purchase food on campus using EBT or SNAP.
-I think that housing costs should exist on a sliding scale and if you are an independent student as indicated by FAFSA like me, you should be able to either receive a reduction in cost or should be given some sort of housing voucher."
+I think that housing costs should exist on a sliding scale, and if you are an independent student as indicated by FAFSA, like me, you should be able to either receive a reduction in cost or should be given some sort of housing voucher."